ubccr/xdmod-supremm/docs/customization.md

 ```
 The new application definitions will impact jobs that are ingested after the file
 is changed and will not change the data for jobs that are already loaded into XDMoD.

+#### Updating applications of older jobs

-If you want to back-populate the data for older jobs then you can reset the database
+If you want to back-populate the data for older jobs, then you can reset the database
-and re-ingest all jobs or you can run an SQL update statement to update
-the application for existing jobs.
+and re-ingest all jobs, or you can run an SQL update statement to update the application for existing jobs.

-To update historical jobs you need to run and SQL update statement to update
-the fact tables in the datawarehouse then run the aggregation script to update
-the aggregate tables.

 For example, if you had updated the `application.json` with the following 'new'
 application